jbreizh/imagepainting2/README.md

 #define BUTTON      // Decomment this to use BUTTON
 ```

 The 2 push buttons are optionals.
-ImagePainting always work from the webpage and you still need your smartphone to upload Bitmap or tweak parameters.
+ImagePainting2 always work from the webpage and you still need your smartphone to upload Bitmap or tweak parameters.
 However, it's more convenient to launch your animation with a button than clicking on a touch screen.

-By defaut, ImagePainting handle the 2 push buttons (BTNA and BTNB) like this :
+By default, ImagePainting2 handle the 2 push buttons (BTNA and BTNB) like this :

 * **BTNA :** "short click" --> Play/Pause and "long click" --> Burn